cmwen/private-chat-hub-v3/docs/UX_DESIGN.md

 #### Data & Privacy

+**Chat History**
+- **When to save chat history:** Automatically (default), Ask before saving, Only when I tap Save
+- **Storage note:** "Saved chats are stored as plain-text files on this device."
+- **Back up or move chats:** Export or open the project/history folder with platform-native save/share flows
+- **Rebuild search index:** Recreate the local SQLite cache/index from saved history files

+**Data tools**
+- Export conversations (native history / JSON / Markdown / plain text)
+- Storage usage split by Saved chat history and Temporary cache
+- Clear conversations (confirmation)
+- Clear cache
-Export conversations (JSON/Markdown/Plain Text), storage usage, clear conversations (confirmation), clear cache.
-Monthly cloud cost summary when applicable.
+- Monthly cloud cost summary when applicable

 ### 3.5 Projects

-Group related conversations.
+Group related conversations in folder-backed projects.
 Project list: name, color, count.
 "All Conversations" always at top.
 Assign via drawer long-press → "Move to Project."
+Each project folder may contain `AGENT.md` to define local defaults for new chats.

 ---